rootstrap/blog/content/Simulation_Methods_Mikaela_Pisani.md

 This can be written like: ![](https://render.githubusercontent.com/render/math?math=p(X_%7Bt%2B1%7D%7CX_t%2C%20X_%7Bt-1%7D%2C...%2CX_1)%20%3Dp(X_%7Bt%2B1%7D%7CX_t))

 The chain can be represented as a state machine.
 A transition corresponds to the changes of state, and the probabilities related to each transition are called transition probability.
-For example, in the image the transition probability from state A to E is 0.4.
+For example, in the image, the transition probability from state A to E is 0.4.
 In this machine it is assumed that there is no final state, the process does not terminate.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/2b/Markovkate_01.svg/1126px-Markovkate_01.svg.png"
      alt="Skills for Data Scientists"